tecladocode/web-dev-bootcamp/curriculum/section06/lectures/07_introduction_to_mongodb/README.md

 * The documents don't need to have a schema defined beforehand.
 Instead, you can create the fields on the fly.

-* The JSON-like document model is similar to how you construct classes and objects in different procedural programming languages.
+* In relational databases, you usually have to perform queries to retrieve data and map those tabular data to your code's data structures like lists, classes, dictionaries manually.
+On the other hand, the JSON-like document model resembles how you construct classes and objects in Python and other similar programming languages.
+This means mapping data requires less code from your side.

 * The data model available within MongoDB allows you to represent hierarchical relationships, to store arrays, and other more complex structures easily.

-* MongoDB houses a powerful query language that makes it suitable to be used as a general-purpose database.
+### Drawbacks

+Despite having many advantages, MongoDB also suffers from a few limitations.
+Let’s discuss some of them here:

+* MongoDB doesn’t support *join* like relational databases.
+You can join documents in your code (in Python) but it won't be as performant as native join-operations in relational databases.

+* MongoDB stores key names for each value pairs.
+Also, due to the lack of the join-operation functionality, there's data redundancy.
+This results in high memory usage.

+* MongoDB imposes a limit on your document size.
+Document size can't exceed 16MB.

+* You cannot have more than 100 levels of nesting in a single document.

 ## Conclusion